Water. What is it good for?

 “Filtering the water you shower in is as important or more so than filtering drinking water…”

 Dr. Julian Whitaker

-EVERYONE should filter their water before it contacts them or is ingested.
+EVERYONE should filter their water before they ingest it or come into contact with it.
 Here is a shower filter that I would recommend.

 |Sprite (SL-WH) Slim Line White Shower Filter w/o Head$19.85 Specially designed to extend your existing showerhead less than 1.5 inches, the Sprite SL-WH Slim-Line filter is small in size, but big in strength.
 This filter combines low-profile styling with exclusive Chlorgon filtration media, bringing you fresh, additive-free shower water.SLIM, SLEEK, AND STYLISH THE SL-WH DOES NOT REQUIRE TOOLS TO INSTALL.
 IT TAKES SECONDS!This filter uses the SLC cartridge with a life rating of six months, easily replaced when the time comes.
 Remember that with a shower filter your entire body will improve on a daily basis, and many love the Slim-Line SR-WH because of its effectiveness in preserving color-treated hair, along with skin and nails.
 Plus, hard water, chlorine, which is dangerous to inhale, and sediments are all removed completely from your water with Sprite’s Chlorgon patented technology.|